-- 8.1.1 Customers that are in arrears with their municipal bill will have their supply of electricity and water, and other municipal services, restricted, blocked, suspended or disconnected. - 8.1.2 Council reserves the right to restrict or deny the sale of electricity or water coupons to customers who are in arrears with their rates or any other municipal charges or fees. - 8.1.3 Upon the liquidation of arrears, or the conclusion of arrangements for term payment, the restricted service will be reconnected as soon as conveniently possible, there after the conventional meter will be replaced by a pre-paid meter and the cost of the meter will be recovered through a deduction of not less than 20% of pre-paid sales or cash payment. - 8.1.4 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs agreed by Council, and will be payable by the consumer before reconnection.
-If a meter could not be disconnected due to no access, the disconnection fee is still payable. - 8.1.5 Council may recover arrear amounts of pre-paid customers through the deduction of a percentage of sales until the debt is liquidated. - 8.1.6 If services have been disconnected or restricted for an account that is in arrears and such arrears has not been paid or acceptable arrangement has not been made within 30 days after disconnection or restriction, legal processes may commence which could involve final demands, summonses, court trials, judgements, garnishee orders and/or sales in execution of property.
+- 8.1.1 Customers that are in arrears with their municipal bill will have their supply of electricity, and other municipal services, restricted, blocked, suspended or disconnected. - 8.1.2 Council reserves the right to restrict or deny the sale of electricity or water coupons to customers who are in arrears with their rates or any other municipal charges or fees. - 8.1.3 Upon the liquidation of arrears, or the conclusion of arrangements for term payment, the restricted service will be reconnected as soon as conveniently possible, there after the conventional meter will be replaced by a pre-paid meter and the cost of the meter will be recovered through a deduction of not less than 20% of pre-paid sales or cash payment. - 8.1.4 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs agreed by Council, and will be payable by the consumer before reconnection.
+If a meter could not be disconnected due to no access, the disconnection fee is still payable. - 8.1.5 Council may recover arrear amounts of pre-paid customers through the deduction of a percentage of sales, of not less than 30% for indigent consumers and 60% for non-indigent consumers until the debt is liquidated. - 8.1.6 If services have been disconnected or restricted for an account that is in arrears and such arrears has not been paid or acceptable arrangement has not been made within 30 days after disconnection or restriction, legal processes may commence which could involve final demands, summonses, court trials, judgements, garnishee orders and/or sales in execution of property.